Intellify-Cloud/site/README.md

 # Intellify

-This is the main Intelly.co.za site repository.
+This is the main [Intellify](https://intellify-cloud.github.io/site/) site repository.